What is the average age of Booker Prize winners?

 Unveiling the Numbers

 After analyzing the data from the inception of the Booker Prize in 1969 until the present day, it has been revealed that the average age of winners is approximately 46 years old.
-This statistic showcases the diversity and range of talent that the Booker Prize recognizes, as it encompasses authors at various stages of their careers.
+This statistic showcases the diversity and range of talent that the prize recognizes, as authors from various stages of their careers have been honored.